s0up4brains/Comp1004SPA/README.md

-# COMP1004SPA

-Stargazing Conditions Weather Application
+Stargazing Conditions Weather Application developed for COMP1004

 Using Open Weather API, this site provides users with an insight to stargazing conditions in their area, searched location or saved locations.